 Today researchers are using desktop grids to simulate protein folding (Folding@home), find ways to provide clean water (IBM's World Community Grid), and model climate change (Climateprediction.net).
-Scientific problems that can be split up into small tasks and sent to different computers for computation are perfect for solving with desktop grids.
+Scientific problems computers for computation are perfect for solving with desktop grids.
 These projects farm out tasks to computers located across the globe which send the results back to scientists once they are complete.

-Desktop grids can open up computing to researchers that otherwise would be unable to access such large amounts of computing power.
+otherwise would be unable to access such large amounts of computing power.
 For example the Citizen Cyberscience Centre has been set up to help scientists in developing countries access the power of internet-based volunteer networks.
 Initiatives such as Africa@Home and Asia@ Home have also encouraged more researchers in these regions to use desktop grids.